malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcers/:id/hostservices`

-Returns a list of the host services policies that apply to this Defender.
+Returns a list of the host services policies that apply to this enforcer.

 Parameters:

-- `appliedServices` (`boolean`): Valid when retrieved for a given Defender and returns the applied services.
+- `appliedServices` (`boolean`): Valid when retrieved for a given enforcer and returns the applied services.
 - `setServices` (`boolean`): Instructs Microsegmentation Console to cache the services that were resolved.

 ##### `GET /hostservicemappingpolicies/:id/hostservices`